-Unrestricted configuration options are denoted in this document by the following symbol: (1)

-See System Options for details of configuring system policies.
+Unrestricted configuration options are denoted in this document by the following symbol: See System Options on page 252 for details of configuring system policies.

-17.9.4.5 Clock
+17.10.3.5 Clock

-This window allows you to program the date and time on the panel.
+This page allows you to program the date and time on the panel.
 The controller contains a Real-Time Clock (RTC) that is battery backed to preserve the time and date information in the event of power failure.

-- 1. Select Configuration > System > Clock. - ⇒ The following window will be displayed.
+1. Select Configuration > System > Clock.